shred/acme4j/README.md

 ## Compatibility

 _acme4j_ supports all CAs that implement the ACME protocol up to [draft 02](https://tools.ietf.org/html/draft-ietf-acme-acme-02).
 The latest [draft 03](https://tools.ietf.org/html/draft-ietf-acme-acme-03) is partially supported.
-There is currently no public server available that implements all of draft 03.
+The missing parts are likely to be removed in the next draft.

 The most prominent ACME CA, _Let's Encrypt_, [diverges from the specifications](https://github.com/letsencrypt/boulder/blob/master/docs/acme-divergences.md).
-Some of the _acme4j_ features may not work with _Let's Encrypt_.
+Some parts of the _acme4j_ API may not work with _Let's Encrypt_.
 Also, the usage of deprecated API parts may be required.

 The _acme4j_ API may change as features are added to, and other features removed from the [ACME specifications](https://github.com/ietf-wg-acme/acme), because they are still work in progress.
 Also see the [_acme4j_ bug tracker](https://github.com/shred/acme4j/issues) for missing and untested features.